Sorsogon-State-University-Bulan-Campus/bsit-2-4-2022-grp-3-borres-et-al/README.md

 * The word music comes from the Greek word (mousike), which means "(art) of the Muses".
 In Ancient Greece the Muses included the goddesses of music, poetry, art, and dance.
 Someone who makes music is known as a musician.
 Explore the fascinating world of music in a brand new way.
 Gain new insight into how music and sound affect you biologically, psychologically, and mentally.

+* "MUSIC is the language of the spirit .
+It opens the secret of life bringing peace , abolishing strife ". - Kahlil Gibran

 ##  📌    FAQ  ❓